kauwelab/PolyRiskScore/static/downloadables/README.md

 ### Additional Parameters

-* -v verbose result file -- Adding the **-v** parameter will return the output file in a 'verbose' format, switching to including a line for each sample/study/trait combination.
+* **-v verbose result file** -- Adding the **-v** parameter will return the output file in a 'verbose' format, switching to including a line for each sample/study/trait combination.
 Additional columns are added that display lists of protective variants, risk variants, variants that are present but do not include the risk allele, and variants that are in high linkage disequilibrium whose odds ratios are not included in the calculations.
-* -g defaultSex --
+* **-g defaultSex** --
-* -s stepNumber
+* **-s stepNumber** --
-* -n number of subprocesses
+* **-n numberOfSubprocesses** --

 #### Examples